ochhengkheang/flutter_template/README.md

 Follow the first step of env package.

 In folder path.
-Run command futter clean && flutter build bundle.
+Run command flutter clean && flutter build bundle

 Then run the app.